Trial Advocacy Program

 To be on the team for a competitive season, you must take POSC 398 in the Fall Semester of each year that you compete.
 You MUST take POSC 398 for at least 2 units the first time you take it.
 POSC 398 may be taken for up to 8 units total.
 POSC 398 may also be taken in the Spring semesters, BUT only to the extent that you have enough remaining POSC 398 units to be taken in the Fall semester of each year that you plan to be on the Mock Trial Team.
 Coaches will assist you with working out unit schedules.

-Informational meetings about 2014-2015 Mock Trial will take place at the beginning of the Fall 2014 semester, where interested students will receive tryout packets to use in preparation for their auditions for the team.
-Dates for these informational meeting will be announced soon.
+UPDATE: Informational meetings about 2014-2015 Mock Trial will take place on Thursday, August 28 and Tuesday, September 2 at 8pm in VKC 152.
+Interested students will receive tryout packets to use in preparation for their auditions for the team.
+Team tryouts will take place Thursday, September 4 and Saturday, September 6.

 Orange co-founded the USC Mock Trial Team in 2001 and has since served as the team's head coach.
 Currently handling plaintiff-side civil rights matters at his firm, Orange Law Offices, Orange also serves as a National Institute of Trial Advocacy (NITA) faculty member for in-house, and public, trial advocacy and deposition skills programs.
 Additionally, Orange provides pro bono representation to Los Angeles area political activists, works as a Panel Attorney with the Los Angeles County Indigent Criminal Defense Appointments Program, and serves as a member of the Executive Board of the National Lawyers Guild - L.A.
 Chapter.